-The Federal Trade Commission's Bureaus of Consumer Protection, Economics, and Competition are pleased to submit this letter in response to your request for public comments on the regulations proposed for adoption by the Virginia Board of Veterinary Medicine.
+The Federal Trade Commission's Bureaus of Consumer Protection, Economics, and Competition' are pleased to submit this letter in response to your request for public comments on regulations proposed for adoption by the Virginia State Board of Optometry.

-As you are aware, we submitted comments in 1984 to Richard Morrison, Regulatory Review Coordinator, and in 1985 to Ralph Axselle, Chairman of the Governor's Regulatory Reform Advisory Board, concerning laws and regulations governing a number of professions, including veterinary medicine.
-In the interest of brevity, we will incorporate by reference portions of those letters as indicated below.
+As you are aware, we submitted comments in 1984 to Richard Morrison, Regulatory Review Coordinator, and in 1985 to Ralph Axselle, Chairman of the Governor's Regulatory Reform Advisory Board, concerning laws and regulations governing a number of professions, including optometry.
+Because the laws concerning optometry and the proposed regulations of the Board of Optometry contain the same provisions that we commented on in our earlier letters, we resubmit those comments in their entirety and only briefly mention herein those provisions we continue to believe should be modified.
+We are pleased to note that since we last submitted comments, the Governor's Regulatory Reform Advisory